Chemistry Teaching Laboratory Workshops

 Acceptable Clothing for Laboratory Work

-• Long hair must be tied up
+- Additionally, long hair must be securely tied back.

 Additional Lab Rules